recp/cglm/README.md

 <hr />

-You have two option to call a function/operation: inline or library call (link) Almost all functions are marked inline (always_inline) so compiler will probably inline.
+You have two options to call a function/operation: inline or library call (link) Almost all functions are marked inline (always_inline) so compiler will probably inline.
-To call pre-compiled version, just use `glmc_` (c stands for 'call') instead of `glm_`.
+To call pre-compiled versions, just use `glmc_` (c stands for 'call') instead of `glm_`.

 ```C
   #include <cglm/cglm.h>   /* for inline */